automatic-ripping-machine/automatic-ripping-machine/arm_wiki/Contribute.md

 - MAJOR - not automatic, managed by core developer team
 - MINOR - [FEATURE] PR descriptive title
-- PATHC - [BUGFIX] PR descriptive title
+- PATCH - [BUGFIX] PR descriptive title

 On submitting your PR,
 GitHub will automatically run multiple checks against the code and report back on the code quality.